 Fumes from harsh cleaning products, paints, hair spray, perfumes -- and most of all, cigarette smoking -- can irritate your sinuses.
 Don't let friends or family smoke in your home.
 Look for "green" cleaning products that are available in unscented varieties and are less likely to contain the harsh chemicals that can kick-start a sinus problem.

 Drink More Water

 If you have sinus problems, drink up!
 Consuming more water or juice will help thin out mucus and encourage drainage.
-Hot tea can also help -- as long as it is decaf.
+Hot tea can also help.
+Don't overdo caffeine.
 Beverages that contain caffeine or alcohol can be dehydrating.
 Alcohol can actually worsen sinus swelling.
-Aim for eight or more 8-ounce glasses of water or other non-alcoholic, non-caffeinated beverages each day.
+Aim for eight or more 8-ounce glasses of water or other beverages each day.

 Try Nasal Irrigation

 Nasal irrigation -- also called nasal lavage or nasal wash -- can help keep your sinuses clean and clear.
 It involves using a mild sterile saline solution to flush out the thickened mucus and allergens causing your sinus congestion.
 Lean over the sink, squirt the solution into one nostril and let it drain through your nasal cavity and out the other nostril.
 Keep your mouth open and don't breathe through your nose.